movementlabsxyz/movement/README.md

 **Note:** if you want to recreate the network, but not rely on the just target above, please read through the scripts to identify the correct `docker-compose` files to run.

-**Note** For attesters in order to receive rewards you need to launch the node in "attester mode".
+**Note** For attesters in order to receive rewards you need to launch the node in `Attester` mode.
 To do this you will need to provide a private key at runtime.
 This feature is not implemented yet, at this moment.